oupnkalr/oupnkalr/README.md

   Because there is no color wheel for gray (hues in HSL/HSV color models), then HTML colors are used as reference:

-  * **GRAY** 0 is the lightest tint and therefore is chosen as the foreground color and as the bright white color
+  * **GRAY 0** is the lightest tint and therefore is chosen as the foreground color and as the bright white color
   * **GRAY** 4 is the nearest tint to HTML light gray and therefore is chosen as the normal white color

-    * GRAY 3 is very light tint, rather white than light gray
+    * GRAY 3 is rather white than light gray
     * GRAY 5 is the middle color and near to GRAY 6 (low contrast)

   * **GRAY 6** is the nearest tint to HTML gray and therefore is chosen as the